Yousuf-Hamoda/Projects/README.md

 # HTML & CSS

-- Travello - This is a project I have made in order to develop and increase my Front-End skills.
-Although the design isn't made by me (It is a design found on Figma), all of the CSS and HTML is my own.
+- Travello - This is an in-progress website I made for a traveling app for finding places, getting tickets, and finding guides to help you with your travels.
+The UI for this is designed to fit a modern aesthetic and be visually pleasing.

 # JavaScript

-- Tic Tac Toe - A Tic Tac Toe game made using HTML, CSS, and Javascript.
+- Tic Tac Toe - This is a 2 Player Tic Tac Toe website I made using JavaScript.
+It has a minimalistic design in order to make the gameplay the main center of focus.
+The gameplay itself is the same as the general Tic Tac Toe game.

 # Figma - UI/UX Design

-- Clock App - This is an App Design for a general purpose Clock/Reminder/Timer/Stopwatch App.
+- Clock App - This  is a general purpose Clock App created using Kotlin and Google's new Front-End System: Jetpack Compose.
+This app has Alarms, Reminders, Timers, and a Stopwatch System implemented as well as using android widgets and notifications to display all the necessary information.
+This app is still in progress and currently being worked on.

 # Android

-- Clock App - I am currently working on this project.
-It is a general purpose Clock App created using Kotlin and Google's new Front-End System: Jetpack Compose which operates on Kotlin.
+- Clock App - This is a Design for a general purpose Clock App.
+I used Figma in order to create a design for the Clock App.
+I implemented modern design techniques and color theory to craft a pleasing app design.